emard/ulx3s-misc/examples/eth/rmii/proj/README.md

             ether 00:11:22:33:44:55  txqueuelen 1000  (Ethernet)
             ...

-If no traffic, green LED should be OFF and yellow LED ON.
+If no traffic, green LED should be OFF and yellow &#x1f7e7; LED ON.

 Start pinging any non-existing address on the same LAN as configured PC IP.
-Ping will generate ARP requests at each attempt and you should see green LED blinking each second:
+Ping will generate ARP requests at each attempt and you should see green &#x1f7e9; LED blinking each second while yellow &#x1f7e7; LED constantly ON:

     ping 192.168.18.128
     PING 192.168.18.128 (192.168.18.128) 56(84) bytes of data.